 Now that Mini Chef is getting older, I’m realizing that he has inherited my lungs.
 In fact, I’m quite certain that when he is screaming and jumping up and down as hard as he possibly can (my apologies to the downstairs neighbor!!) that people at the north pole can hear him.
 Lord, that child has his moments.
 But then, I guess we all do.

 To handle the stress of a recent tantrum, I decided it would be best if I let him scream and simply focus on getting dinner prepared.
 After all, we all need a few minutes to ourselves to just scream every once in a while, right?
 I knew he was safe in his bedroom, and I knew that the kitchen was the only place in the house that would keep me calm, so I got to work.

 By the time his temper tantrum was finished, I had a lovely pot of Clean Eating Coconut Curry Turkey Chili for dinner.
 And thankfully, putting a little food in his belly calmed him down even further.
 Food is good for that, and cooking is good therapy.

-Thankfully he calmed down completely, ate his dinner, we hugged and said I love you, and the evening progressed without incident.
+Thankfully he calmed down and ate his dinner.
+We hugged and said I love you, and the evening progressed without incident.
 Thank goodness for a good ol’ pot of chili.